mcedmo/Javacript-Traversy/README.md

 # Javacript-Traversy

- Brad Traversy Modern Javascript from the Beginning
+Brad Traversy Modern Javascript from the Beginning.

+Taking in preparation for CSE-6242.